gwu-cs-os/gwu_os_editors/emacs/README.md

 There are a lot of themes out there.
 You can install them pretty easily through Melpa.
-For example: `M-x package-install cyberpunk-theme`.
+For example: `meta-x package-install cyberpunk-theme`.